KeeUka/SSD_2018_Final/README.md

 # SSD_2018_Final
+Form a group of 2-3 people.
 Write a complete snake and ladder game (with additional features).

 ## Description